LOCATION: Institute of Electrical and Electronics Engineers

 SITUATION:

-IEEE met with engineers, division directors, and stakeholders in the organization to define a concept product - an Individual Learning Program (ILP).
-Each 'blended' learning product would include learning modules, hands on testing, multi-media components, topic-specific software, subject matter expert (SME) published book or journal articles, and assessments.
+IEEE met with engineers, division directors, and stakeholders to define a concept product—an Individual Learning Program (ILP).
+Each blended learning product would include learning modules, hands-on testing, multi-media components, topic-specific software, subject matter expert (SME) published book or journal articles, and assessments.
 The training department identified a set of six topics to be ready for distribution within a two-year development cycle.

 NEEDS DEFINITION:

-With SMEs across the country and with each ILP requiring a different set of components, a two year plan was developed and initiated.
+Coordinated Multi-Component Development: With SMEs distributed across the country and each ILP requiring a different set of components, a comprehensive two-year plan was developed and initiated.

-Source data varied from hand-written SME notes, to tape-recorded discussions between SMEs.
-This information was transcribed, updated based on the identified reader audience, and reviewed by SME, with multiple review periods.
+Content Development and Refinement: Source data varied from hand-written SME notes to tape-recorded discussions between SMEs.
+This information was transcribed, updated based on the identified reader audience, and reviewed by SMEs through multiple review cycles to ensure accuracy and relevance.

-Simultaneously, storyboards were created for videos with all video production done off-site.
-All component production was coordinated with a target end date for each topic.
+Multi-Media Production Coordination: Storyboards were created for video components with all video production coordinated off-site.
+All component production was orchestrated with target end dates for each topic, ensuring synchronized delivery of the complete ILP products within the two-year timeline.